 The institutional green appears to be the original color, suggesting that this might be a Nilus Leclerc instructional model rather than a retail model, but I can’t find anything out about those, or if Leclerc even made school looms.
 Anyone know where to find better information?

-7 Comments on “Event wrap-up and new toy”
+7 responses to “Event wrap-up and new toy”

 I’m glad you like your new toy.
 Of course, I understand none of the technical jargon that accompanies your joy, but it’s all good.
 I appreciate your happiness, and it’s obvious you can make some cool things with the device.
 I hope the speechlessness prior to writing the check was because you couldn’t believe how great a deal it was, as opposed to how large the list of other toys you’ll have to forgo is in order to afford it.